ibm-cloud-architecture/refarch-asset-analytics/README.md

 kubectl config set-context green-cluster-context --user=admin --namespace=greencompute
 kubectl config use-context green-cluster-context
 ```
-We have added a script to support those command so, once you run the script, just getting the security token for the admin user should be enough.
+We have added a script to support those commands so, once you run the script, just getting the security token for the admin user should be enough.
 See script named `scripts/connectToCluster.sh`
-* Clone this project to get the different kubernetes deployment files and source code of the different component.
+* Clone this project to get all the kubernetes deployment files and source code of the different components.

 ### Deploying Cassandra
 There is no Cassandra helm chart currently delivered with ICP Helm catalog.
 We are using volume, service and statefuleset deployment files from the `deployments/cassandra` folder and the installation instructions are [here](./docs/cassandra/readme.md).
 We also describe the potential architecture decisions around deploying Cassandra for high availability.